UniversityOfHelsinkiCS/prkl/documentation/migrations.md

 # Migrations

-Migration functionality is provided by `typeorm` and run always on backend start-up.
+Migration functionality is provided by `typeorm` and runs always on backend start-up.
 See [TypeORM Documentation - Migrations](https://typeorm.io/#/migrations) for more information.

 ## Migration Files